 Are you one of the Finance executives searching for a more agile and strategic approach to budgeting?
 Do you want to get rid of old, pointless procedures?
 If so, Abacum’s budgeting tool might be worth checking out.

-At Abacum, we created an FP&A solution to assist Finance professionals to excel in their organizations through greater insights and faster execution.
+At Abacum, we created an FP&A software solution to assist Finance professionals to excel in their organizations through greater insights and faster execution.
 By moving to rolling forecasting and automating the data collection process, you may improve the accuracy of your future projections, while also becoming more resilient and future-proof against potential setbacks.